scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The creation of an end-to-end forwarding path consists of the following processes:

 1. *Path exploration (or beaconing)*: This is the process where an AS discovers paths to other ASes.
-See [](#beaconing).
+This is described in detail in [](#beaconing).
 2. *Path registration*: This is the process where an AS selects a few PCBs, according to defined policies, turns the selected PCBs into path segments, and adds these path segments to the relevant path infrastructure, thus making them available to other ASes.
-See [](#path-segment-reg).
+This is described in detail in [](#path-segment-reg).
 3. *Path resolution*: This is the process of actually creating an end-to-end forwarding path from the source endpoint to the destination.
 For this, an endpoint performs (a) a path lookup step to obtain path segments, and (b) a path combination step to combine the forwarding path from the segments.
 This last step takes place in the data plane.
-See [](#lookup).
+This is described in detail in [](#lookup).

 All processes operate concurrently.